University of Aberdeen: The University Court

 This body was created by the commissioners during the merger of King's and Marischal in 1870.
 It was part of a series of reforms introduced to rectify the method of government, with the Court acting as a court of appeal from the Senatus.
 The Court originally consisted of six members; the rector, representing the students, the principal, and one assessor each to the chancellor, the rector, the General Council and the Senatus.
 However, today the Court consists of many more members.
 The Court's principal role is to oversee the management of the revenue, property and other resources of the university.

 Senatus Academicus

-The Academic Senate (Latin Senatus Academicus) is the supreme academic body for the university.
+The Academic Senate (Latin: Senatus Academicus) is the supreme academic body for the university.
 Its members include all the professors of the university, certain senior readers, a number of senior lecturers and lecturers and elected student senate representatives.
 It is responsible for authorising degree programmes and issuing all degrees to graduates, and for managing student discipline.
 The president of the Senate is the university principal.

-Colleges

-The university is composed of three colleges: Christ's College, King's College and Marischal College.
-The purpose of the colleges at Aberdeen is mainly ceremonial, as students are housed in separate residential halls or private accommodations.
-Originally, Medicine and Law were taught at Marischal and Arts and Divinity at King's College; however, since 2009 all of the teaching is now done at King's College and Foresterhill.